btroncone/learn-rxjs/operators/combination/merge.md

 ---

-:bulb: This operator can be used as either a static or instance method!
+💡 This operator can be used as either a static or instance method!

-:bulb: If order not throughput is a primary concern, try [concat](concat.md) instead!
+💡 If order not throughput is a primary concern, try [concat](concat.md) instead!

 ---